The Day Begins

 All good clean fun and instills an understanding of just how difficult it is to do either without proper training

 The Australian Highland Heavy Weight Championship

-It is with great pleasure that the Bundanoon Highland Gathering Committee announce that for the ongoing entertainment of the public they have endorsed the introduction of a NEW heavy weight event to be performed by selected members the Tartan Warriors:
+It is with great pleasure that the Bundanoon Highland Gathering Committee announce that for the ongoing entertainment of the public they have endorsed the introduction of a heavy weight event to be performed by selected members the Tartan Warriors:

 This heavy event has 5 separate individual challenges, 5 events 1 Winner